USGS-R/training-curriculum/content/usgs-packages/dataRetrieval_readNWIS.md

     ## [1] "02121500"

-The next lesson look at how to use `dataRetrieval` functions for Water Quality Portal retrievals.
+The next lesson looks at how to use `dataRetrieval` functions for Water Quality Portal retrievals.